I remember the first time I got publicly s—t on. I remember like it was yesterday. I’m still learning how to deal with haters.

 I eventually became OK with the haters, because I realized I had reached a level where people were paying attention.

 That’s the thing, you WANT haters.
 It means people care enough about what you’re doing to hate you for it.
+That’s honestly how to deal with haters — embrace them.

 You are never going to please everyone.
 That’s impossible.
 Some people hate the Beatles and Bob Dylan.
 No one gets a pass.